obrasier/obrasier.github.io/_posts/2019-01-19-installing-minimal-mistakes-jekyll.md

 But... it doesn't work.

-My internet is too shit to use a remote theme, Github Pages can't use the gemfile method for reasons, so either I host somewhere else (I considered it), so I just fork the theme which specifies a version for a build and have to randomly change a value in order for it to work the way I want.
+My internet is too shit to use a remote theme, Github Pages can't use the gemfile method for reasons, so I have to hack around with a simple shell script just to build my website locally.
+Workable?
+Sure.
+Optimal for *anyone* just to set up a blog using Jekyll?
+No way.

 Conclusion: everything is broken and everything is hard.
 I don't know how to fix, but t1his is just one tiny example it just not working for no reason.